 It is definitely true that in most graduate programs your grades are an important criterion for evaluating applicants.
 What is important to realize is that this is only one of the important criteria, and that a shortcoming in your grades can often be compensated for by excellent performance on some of the other important criteria.

 Compensation in other areas of evaluation is really key when applying to grad school with mediocre grades (by mediocre, I mean between B and C (not Ds), this includes things like having strong letters of recommendation, a well-thought out statement of purpose (SOP) that perhaps addresses the reasons for mediocre grades in one or two classes (be careful here, they need to be legitimate and reasonable circumstances that have led to getting a few Bs or Cs…).

 Probably one of the best ways to compensate for mediocre grades is to get experience in the field in which you plan to study.
 Whether it be research or practical experience, doing so, shows that you are serious and committed to the area of interest and are likely to succeed while in grad school.

 You still don’t think you can get into graduate school with Bs?
 In fact, hundreds of students across North America do so every year.
 My personal history is proof that a typical student can overcome mediocre undergraduate grades and get into graduate school, earn a Masters degree and Ph.D., and have a successful and prestigious career.
 It took me five and a half years to complete a four-year program and finally earn a B.Sc in Psychology.
 My GPA was not very competitive when I applied to graduate school — my average was between B and B-plus.
 Still, I was accepted into a Master of Science program and later into a Ph.D. program.
-Find out more about my experience.
 For more advice on grades and grad school, check out these frequently asked questions.